ericfields/StockBot/QUOTES.md

 `/quote AAPL,GOOGL,AMZN [timespan]`

 The result is a graph which is a sum of all these stocks' performance.
+StockBot will allow you to quote up to ten stocks at once.

 ### Quoting Options